Auste1989/dsp/statistics/2-4-cohens_d.md

 **Results**
 ------------

-The mean weight (in lb) of first borns' is  7.2 , while that of non-first borns' is  7.3.
+The mean weight (in lb) of first borns' is  7.2, while that of non-first borns' is 7.3.
-The first borns are, on average, 0.12lb (2.0 ounces) lighter than non-first borns.
+The first borns are, on average, 0.12 lb (2.0 ounces) lighter than non-first borns.
 First borns' weight also has slightly more variance (0.07) than that of non-first borns.

 **Cohen's Effect Size**
 ---------------------